Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

 ##### About tracing
 ###### 'packets' and 'duration'
-The device can interpret the parameters `packets` and `duration` anyway it wants.
-Both are optional.
-The AP could decide to interpret this as a maximum of `duration` or until `packets` have been received.
-Or perform an `and` between the two.
-This is left to the implementer.
+Both values are optional.
+When both `packets` and `duration` values are provided, the semantics are left to the implementation.
+Indeed, the AP could apply an OR or an AND logic to the values (eg. maximum of `duration` for the trace OR until N `packets` have been received, or they could wait for the 2 criteria to be met).

 ###### 'uri'
 The `uri` for file upload is available for 30 minutes following the start of the capture.
 Once the file has been uploaded or the timeout occurs, the upload will be rejected.
+This effectively limit the duration of traces to less than 30 minutes.

 #### Controller wants the device to perform a WiFi Scan
-Controller sends this command when it needs the device to perform a WiFi Scan.
+The controller sends this command when it needs a device to perform a WiFi Scan.
 ```
 {    "jsonrpc" : "2.0" ,
      "method" : "wifiscan" ,
      "params" : {
 	        "serial" : <serial number> ,
 	        "bands" : [ "2","5","5l","5u",6" ], <optional this is a list of bands to scan: on or more bands >
-	        "channels" : [ 1,2,3...] , <optional list of discreet channels to scan >
+	        "channels" : [ 1,2,3...] , <optional list of discrete channels to scan >
 	        "verbose" : <optional boolean: true or false> (by default false),
 	        "bandwidth" : <optional int: 20,40,80 in MHz>
 	        "active" : 0 or 1 (to select passive or active scan)